MooersLab/modular-annotated-bibliography-typst/README.md

 2. Copy the contents of each file to a file of the same name on the typst app.

 ### Local install
-After git cloning this Repository, copy the folder to your project folder and run the typst binary on the master file.
+After git cloning this Repository (or downloading the zip fil)e, copy the folder to your project folder and run the typst binary on the master file.

 ## Update history